 Dr. Edwards holds the Adams Chair of Excellence in Health Care Services at MTSU and serves as the Director of the Center for Health and Human Services.
-She is the principal investigator on current and former projects serviced through the center: Yes I Can!
-Diabetes Self-Management Program, Tennessee Anti-Tobacco Advocacy Initiative, Tennessee Comprehensive Cancer Control, Prevention Through Understanding: Investigating Unexpected Child Death, and previously STOP (Student Tobacco Outreach & Prevention), Career Mapping, and SMART Mothers Are Resisting Tobacco.
-She has produced the 4th edition of Allied Health in Tennessee: A Supply and Demand Study.
-As the founding director and now consultant to the Tennessee Institute of Public Health, she coordinates the development of the County Health Profiles.
+She is the principal investigator on current and former projects serviced through the center: SMART Mothers Are Resisting Tobacco, Tennessee Anti-Tobacco Advocacy Initiative, Tennessee Comprehensive Cancer Control, Prevention Through Understanding: Investigating Unexpected Child Death, and previously, STOP (Student Tobacco Outreach & Prevention), Career Mapping, and Yes I Can!
+Diabetes Self Management Program.
+She has produced multiple editions of Allied Health in Tennessee: A Supply and Demand Study.
+Dr. Edwards was the founding director of the Tennessee Institute of Public Health (TNIPH) and now serves on TNIPH's Board of Directors .

 Ms. Paul provides administrative support to the Adams Chair of Excellence and the